What is the Special Education Advocate Salary expectation?

 Here are some examples of what I’ve heard from other working education advocates.

 • A monthly retainer fee, and I’ve heard $300 to $500 a month.
-There is even a rumor (though I really think it might be an urban legend) that there are advocates out there charging a $10,000 retainer.
+There is even a rumor (though I really think (hope?) it might be an urban legend) that there are advocates out there charging a $10,000 retainer.
+I heard from one of my current clients that one advocate wanted a $4000 retainer.

-• When I worked for a non-profit agency, I started at $15 an hour and when I left I was making $20 an hour.
+• When I worked for a non-profit agency, I started at $15 an hour and when I left I was making $20 an hour (2010-ish).
 After taxes and daycare I was barely breaking even.

 • I have known IEP advocates working for attorneys who made in the $25-$50 an hour range.
 The law firm charged the client twice that to cover overhead fees and leave a bit of profit.